 The traditional Dutch ovens used by our ancestors were forged out of cast iron and were used for all their cooking needs indoors and out.

 Today we are able to enjoy cooking in our modern kitchens with a modern version of the traditional Dutch oven.
 They are still cast iron and are covered with a colored enamel finish.

 There are also other types of cast-iron Dutch ovens available made of aluminum and other forms of non-stick materials that man has invented since the traditional oven was invented.

 If you have landed on this page and already know you want to purchase a Dutch oven.
-Click here to be taken over to Amazon to check out their amazing range of Dutch ovens at the best possible prices.
+Check out the Dutch oven range at Amazon.

 How Do I Choose a Dutch Oven?